Original human art. The compositions were created without artificial intelligence.

 To the picture series ‘Dante 2020’ : : :Organic organisms and biotechnologies combine to form artificial hybrids : : : An artistic vision : : :

-To the picture series/the animations ‘Deep Sea Creatures’ : : :How much longer can the Earth support us?
+To the animations ‘Deep Sea Creatures’ : : :How much longer can the Earth support us?
 Human growth questioned : : :

-To the picture ‘Calculated Beauty’ : : :All the following posts are comments.
+To the picture series ‘Flight Attempts of the Phoenix’ : : :All the following posts are comments.

 Author: Heinz Hermann Maria Hoppe